BasicWolf/archived-concrete-settings/docs/src/api.rst

          Python, YAML or JSON file, environmental variables, a dict, ``locals()`` etc.

-      2. Stroing the read values to corresponding setting attributes.
+      2. Update the settings by the values read from the sources.

       :param source: can either be a dict, an instance of :class:`Source <concrete_settings.sources.Source>`
                      or a path to the source file.

-      :param strategies: is a list of
+      :param strategies: a dictionary of
+                         { setting_name:
+                         :class:`Strategy <concrete_settings.sources.strategies.Strategy>` callable}
+                         which affect how settings' values are updated.

    .. method:: extract_to(destination, [prefix])